devopsix/hamcrest-mail/README.md

 # Hamcrest Mail

 Hamcrest Mail is an extension library for the [Java Hamcrest][] matcher library.
-It provides matchers for types from the javax.mail package.
+It provides matchers for types from the javax.mail and jakarta.mail packages.

 ## Usage
-To use Hamcrest Mail in a Maven project add a dependency on `org.devopsix:hamcrest-mail` to the pom.xml file.
+To use Hamcrest Mail in a Maven project add a dependency on `org.devopsix:hamcrest-mail` (for Java EE 8 / javax.mail) or `org.devopsix:hamcrest-mail-jakarta` (for Jakarta EE 9+ / jakarta.mail) to the pom.xml file.
-The most recent version can be found in [Maven Central](https://search.maven.org/artifact/org.devopsix/hamcrest-mail).
+The most recent version can be found in [Maven Central](https://search.maven.org/search?q=g:org.devopsix).

 The matchers are exposed as static methods on the `MailMatchers` class.